 Gerald Katz is the developer of EcoAcre, an ecological living demonstration project featuring a solar powered off grid rammed earth home that shows how green building can provide affordable, safe and comfortable alternatives to the unsustainable methods of construction.
 The concept of EcoAcre is to achieve as much energy and resources from an acre of desert land to provide for the needs of a family.
 The residence at EcoAcre is named Solaterre, because it gets its power from the sun and is made from “terre”earth.
 Solaterre is built with soil from the site with recycled and recyclable building materials.
 EcoAcre also features the most efficient water using devices and drip watering systems that uses a fraction of the water of most homes.
 Gerald is Jewish American male.

-Rania Safi is a lead union representative with UDW where she actively develops leaders among union members through quality trainings and relationship building.
+Rania Safi is on the Advisory Board of the Inland Equity Community Land Trust.
+Rania is a lead union representative with UDW where she actively develops leaders among union members through quality trainings and relationship building.
 She believes that identifying effective communication systems reach members of the union and community is essential in their personal and professional development.
 She has led participation in political campaigns and engaged in lobby visits with local elected officials.
 She holds a degree in Public Policy from the University of California, Riverside.

 Maribel Nunez is the executive director of the Inland Equity Community Land Trust.
 Maribel is the 1st generation daughter of an immigrant family.
 She was born in Bellflower, Ca. She is the 1st member of her family to graduate from highschool and the 1st member of her family to graduate from college.
 Maribel earned a Master's degree in History from Cal State L.A.
 While teaching History at Riverside Community College she became the Inland Empire organizer with California Partnership in 2010.
 She became the executive director of California Partnership in 2016 and has transitioned California Partnership into the Inland Equity Partnership to focus on the Inland Empire.
 The work has further focused on the two main drivers of poverty in California, housing and healthcare costs.
 The Inland Equity Community Land Trust is an initiative to address the costs of housing and her work for a single payer health care system is to solve the disparities in health care.